Skip to content

 Additional settings

-• Enable Anonymized Review: Same as blind review in round settings for your default round (Round 1).
-Hides submitter and participant identity from evaluators.
+• Enable Anonymized Review: Hides submitter and participant identity from evaluators (applies to Round 1).

-• Enable Weekly Reminders: Applies to your default round (Round 1).
-Evaluators get reminder emails for sessions pending in this round.
+• Enable Weekly Reminders: Evaluators get reminder emails for sessions pending in this round (applies to Round 1).

-• Include Uploaded Files: Applies to your default round (Round 1).
-Lets evaluators download files attached to sessions in this plan.
+• Include Uploaded Files: Lets evaluators download files attached to sessions in this plan (applies to Round 1).

 Step 2: Rounds